meguna/mff/README.md

 * set up demo page
 * mobile dev with React Mobile
 * deploy to iOS App Store
+* AI/OCR to scan in handwritten notes & automatically input them

 ## List of Potential Graphics
 * something under the "add a new recipe" header in /addRecipe